Jinx, Mascot of the Project

 Marion is a French biologist with a background in agronomical sciences, who graduated with a Ph.D. from University of Lyon.
 She investigated climate change impacts on alpine mammals and showed that even closely related species could have opposite responses to climate change.
 Passionate about wildlife ecology, she also became interested in human cultures and ecological knowledge after spending several months living with an indigenous community of Argentina during her M.Sc.
 She believes that involving local communities in the research process would greatly help our understanding and management of wildlife populations.

 Joining the Karoo Predator Project to investigate baboon ecology in a sheep farming area was thus the occasion to use her international experience of research and her diverse background to address human-wildlife conflicts with an interdisciplinary approach.
-Marion will be leading the Baboon component of the Karoo Predator Research in 2015.
-She will be working with farmers in the Central Karoo, analyzing baboon diet and their spatial ecology using GPS collars.
+Marion was leading the Baboon component of the Karoo Predator Research from 2015 to 2017.
+She worked with farmers in the Central Karoo, analyzing baboon diet and their spatial ecology using GPS collars.